gurhub/happier-git-workflow/README.md

 # Happier Git Workflow

-## Description
-A happier Git Workflow for most of us.

 ## General Rules

 * Always create the branches over the JIRA (except master branch and release branches)